jobitaki/riskyprocessor/README.md

 Here, AND must access the alu result value of the ADD instruction.

 So, the hazard detector should detect whether the previous instruction was a load or something else.
 Or is there another way?
 Could we switch the bypass data based on the instruction being executed?
 I think that's an easier way.
+And it works!

+The next problem is how to deal with LW immediately after a SW.
+The answer is to do a load-store forwarding.
+However, we can't just compare two addresses and call it a day.
+We have to make sure load before store.
+Or do we?
+What does a load do?
+A load first adds, then reads into its rd.

+After that, let's finish with other arithmetic instructions, then do the jump instructions, possibly the hardest part.
+For now, we will not do branch prediction.

+Finally, we can start thinking about interrupts, cache, and making this cpu usable in an fpga.

+Things to think about:
+- Every stage in the pipeline has an instruction decoder.
+This can't be ideal.
+  - Although it is highly readable, it isn't very efficient.
+It uses a lot of resources.
+  - Keep this architecture for now, until we can figure out what kind of control signals we actually need.

+FIX ASAP: Default case to outside case statement for values

+Stalling: Bubbles should be inserted after execute because we need to know whether addresses clash.
+Fetch no longer needs a FSM.